-3.18 Independent Study
+3.18 Independent and Directed Study (IDS)

-Independent Study allows students to initiate, develop and complete courses under the supervision of a faculty member.
+Independent and Directed Studies allow students to initiate, develop and complete courses under the supervision of a faculty member.

-Independent Study is intended to be an extension of a traditional course.
+- Independent Study is intended to be an extension of a traditional course.
 It provides the student with an opportunity to pursue/research a subject in more depth and in a more independent manner than would be possible in a traditional course.
-Independent study requires an outline form, developed through consultation between the student and the instructor/ sponsor, which serves as the official course description.
+Independent study requires an outline form, developed through consultation between the student and the instructor/sponsor, which serves as the official course description. - Directed Study is designed to be a substitute for a traditional course that is not offered in the semester for which the student wishes to enroll.
+The material covered in such courses is essentially the same as that covered in the traditional course.

-The purpose of the Independent Study program is to allow students to:
+The purpose of the IDS program is to allow students to: